-The many species of rhododendrons that were planted here in the gardens still survive but plants such as azaleas, lillies, paeonies, phlox and roses no longer survive.
-The Otterhead Estate Trust is recording, conserving and, where possible, restoring elements of the gardens history including the surviving varieties of rhododendron.
-Most of the rhododendrons at Otterhead are of asiatic origin including Rhodoendron ponticum, which has unfortunately, become very invasive.
-Rhododendron maximum, the state flower of West virginia was imported into the UK in the 1700’s and many of its cultivars can still be found at Otterhead.
+The many species of rhododendron that were planted here in the gardens are still present but plants such as azaleas, lillies, paeonies, phlox and roses no longer survive.
+The Otterhead Estate Trust is recording, conserving and, where possible, restoring elements of the garden’s history, including the surviving varieties of rhododendron.
+Most of the rhododendrons at Otterhead are of Asiatic origin including Rhodoendron ponticum, which has unfortunately, become very invasive.
+Rhododendron maximum, the state flower of West Virginia was imported into the UK in the 1700s and many of its cultivars can still be found at Otterhead.

-The borders of 2 walled gardens lie just to the left of the main path down from the car park but can be viewed from the path above.
+The borders of two walled gardens lie just to the left of the main path down from the car park but can be viewed from the path above.

 The Ordnance Survey had a policy of not showing most private garden paths on later maps, so the map shown to the right is the only one known to depict the path layout in the walled gardens.

 The glasshouses, a glazed frame and two potting and storage buildings are shown on later maps.
 A 121ft long glasshouse for fruit (apricots, figs, nectarines, peaches and pineapples) ran along the wall from the northern corner of the walled gardens.